 9.2.4.2 IAB UP TNL ADDRESS UPDATE ACKNOWLEDGE

 This message is sent by the gNB-CU-UP to the gNB-CU-CP to acknowledge the update of TNL address in DL F1-U GTP tunnel information, or provide the updated TNL address(es) of the UL F1-U GTP tunnel information.

+NOTE: This message is not applicable for eNB CP-UP separation or ng-eNB CP-UP separation.